testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced, #strategic`

-:white_check_mark:  **Do:** This is the bread and butter test of message queue flow: Act by putting a message in the queue, assert that it triggered the right behaviour (e.g. a record was added or deleted) then assert that the message was acknowledged or deleted (depends on the message queue product that is being used).
-Checking only the app logic is like testing against API without checking the HTTP response status.
-In the same spirit, check also for the opposite - Once a failure occurs, the message is not being acknowledged so it will get back to the queue.
-These tests will stretch the efficienty of the app error handler - Any kind of exception should get caught and result in an adequate response to the MQ: Acknowledge or not
+:white_check_mark:  **Do:** This bullet is about the bread and butter of message queue testing.
+Act by putting a message in the queue, assert that it triggered the correct behavior (e.g., a record was added or deleted), then assert that the message was acknowledged or deleted (depends on the specific MQ product).
+Checking only the app logic, without reporting back to the MQ, is like testing against API without checking the HTTP response status.
+In the same spirit, also check for the opposite - Once a failure occurs, the message is not being acknowledged, so it will get back to the queue.
+These tests will stretch the efficiency of the app error handler - Any kind of exception should get caught and result in an adequate response to the MQ: Acknowledge or not

 <br/>

-👀 &nbsp; **Alternatives:** Focus only on the app logic and state - Might miss scnearios where the MQ is not being informed and messages are re-processed again and again ❌ &nbsp; Test this only using E2E tests using a real queue by asserting the amount of messages - It's very hard to trigger various errors (e.g. data access layer is throwing an exception) from E2E level ❌ &nbsp;
+👀 &nbsp; **Alternatives:** Focus only on the app logic and state - Might miss scenarios where the MQ is not being informed and messages are re-processed again and again ❌ &nbsp; Test this only using E2E tests using a real queue by asserting the number of messages - It's harder to trigger various errors (e.g., data access layer is throwing an exception) from E2E level ❌ &nbsp;

 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>